sorgerlab/indra/doc/tutorials/gene_network.rst

 .. code-block:: python

-    from indra.tools import assemble_corpus
+    from indra.tools import assemble_corpus as ac

     stmts = biopax_stmts + bel_stmts + literature_stmts

-    stmts = assemble_corpus.map_grounding(stmts)
+    stmts = ac.map_grounding(stmts)
-    stmts = assemble_corpus.map_sequence(stmts)
+    stmts = ac.map_sequence(stmts)
-    stmts = assemble_corpus.run_preassembly(stmts)
+    stmts = ac.run_preassembly(stmts)

+At this point `stmts` contains a list of Statements with `grounding <../modules/preassembler/grounding_mapper.html>`_, having been mapped according to INDRA's built in grounding map and disambiguation features, amino acid sites having been
+`mapped <../modules/preassembler/site_mapper.html>`_,
-At this point `stmts` contains a list of Statements collected with `grounding <../modules/preassembler/grounding_mapper.html>`_, sequences having been `mapped <../modules/preassembler/site_mapper.html>`_, duplicates combined and less specific variants of statements hidden.
-It is possible to run other filters on the results such as to keep only human genes, remove Statements with ungrounded genes, or to keep only certain types of interactions.
-Read more about the pre-assembly process in the `preassembly module documentation <../modules/preassembler/index.html>`_ and in the `github documentation
+duplicates combined, and hierarchically subsumed variants of statements hidden.
+It is possible to run other assembly steps and filters on the results such as to keep only human genes, remove Statements with ungrounded genes, or to keep only certain types of interactions.
+You can find more assembly steps that can be included in your pipeline in the `Assemble Corpus documentation
+<../modules/tools/index.html#module-indra.tools.assemble_corpus>`_.
+You can also read more about the pre-assembly process in the
+`preassembly module documentation <../modules/preassembler/index.html>`_ and in the `GitHub documentation
 <https://github.com/sorgerlab/indra#internal-knowledge-assembly>`_

 Assemble the statements into a network model